-Midwifing Death is an interactive correspondence course with five essential book readings, six reflective essays and attendance at an experiential weekend workshop.
+Midwifing Death is an interactive correspondence course with five essential book readings, six reflective essays and attendance at an experiential weekend workshop (held at Michael and Ann’s home in Kiama NSW).
 For those doing the Distance Learning Package three experiential exercises will substitute for the workshop.

 The art of midwifing death is based on the premise that death is more than the end of life – it is a profound human experience.
 On completion of the course participants will have a deeper appreciation of the